-Processing vendor's payments, verification, reconciliation on a daily basis.
+Processing vendor's payments, verification, reconciliation daily.

 Preparing and verifying all petty cash protocol and payments, and physical verification to maintain adequate liquidity.

-Daily review & follow up of accounts receivables (AR) and accounts payables (AP).
+Daily review & follow-up of accounts receivables (AR) and accounts payables (AP).

 Preparation & Implementation of Internal control processes for daily accounting.

 Reconciliation of Dubai Customs, DP World, Calogi, portal account periodically.

 Filling of periodical VAT return & maintain records in compliance with FTA regulations.

 Preparation of MIS reports summarizing business financial position for management.

 Reporting of profitability/contribution job-wise, custom standing guarantee used & rotation reports, the productivity of labor report for management.

 Assisting in the preparation of cash flow statements, activity-wise reports, annual budgets, forecasting trends, capital budgeting& break-even analysis.